Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Abstract

-Due to the potentially nonsmooth and discontinuous nature of the functions $\phi_k$ and $\psi_k$, we propose to solve problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} using gradients (whenever they exist) of $\phi_k$ and $\psi_k$ within a bundle solver for nonsmooth nonconvex optimization~\cite{makela2003multiobjective}.
+Due to the potential nonsmooth and discontinuous nature of the functions $\phi_k$ and $\psi_k$, we propose to solve the max-min problem of Algorithm \ref{alg:prototype_disc} using gradients (whenever they exist) of $\phi_k$ and $\psi_k$ within a bundle solver for nonsmooth nonconvex optimization~\cite{makela2003multiobjective}.
 Each iteration of the bundle method requires function and generalized gradient evaluations.
-We calculate function values by solving problem~\eqref{eqn:method-2_valuefn} and problem~\eqref{eqn:method-1_valuefn} to \textit{local} optimality.
-We then use Theorem~\ref{thm:parametric_sens} to compute gradients of the local minimum value function $\phi_k$ or $\psi_k$ (this involves a linear solve) whenever its assumptions hold.
+We estimate the values of the functions $\phi_k$ and $\psi_k$ by solving the inner-minimization problems in problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} to \textit{local} optimality.
+We then try and use Theorem~\ref{thm:parametric_sens} in Appendix~\ref{sec:sensitivity_theory} to compute gradients of the local minimum value function $\phi_k$ or $\psi_k$ (this involves the solution of a linear system of equations) when its assumptions hold.
+If some of the assumptions of Theorem~\ref{thm:parametric_sens} do not hold during the solution of problem~\eqref{eqn:method-2} or~\eqref{eqn:method-1}, we try and use the heuristics detailed below to estimate a generalized gradient of $\phi_k$ or $\psi_k$.
+Note that we terminate the solution of the max-min problem and return its best found solution if the local solver fails to successfully solve the inner-minimization problem at any step.